-Taste straight from my childhood "racuchy z jabłkiem" (apple fritters).
-Super easy and quick to make, and as it turned out - even easier to "veganise".
+The taste straight from my childhood "racuchy z jabłkiem" (apple fritters).
+My dad would made them quite often as a quick lunch alternative or an afternoon snack.
+Red sweet, juicy kind of apples are the best for this, as they soften a little bit during frying, but still keep their shape.
+Super easy and quick to make, and as it turned out - even easier to "veganise" than I thought!
 Just swap the milk for plant based alternative and voila!

 Racuchy are traditional Polish dish, it's similar to the crêpe and American style pancakes.
-Racuchy are traditionally made using yeast, but if you want the quick version, baking powder or baking soda will be perfect substitute too.
+Racuchy are traditionally made using yeast, but if you want the quick version, baking powder or baking soda will be a perfect substitute too.
 Traditional recipe calls for milk and eggs - all of which can be easily swapped for a plant based alternatives.
-So, either as an afternoon snack, or sweet breakfast/brunch this is a very good option.
+So, either as an afternoon snack, or sweet breakfast/brunch this is a very nice option, especially if you have kids at home.

 How to make it...